Add a project manually

 Step 6: Upload specification files (optional)

-Specification files can be in PDF, DOC, DOCX, or other formats.
-Similar to drawings, it's recommended to upload specification files in PDF format because you can use a variety of software programs to view them.
+Specification files can be uploaded in PDF, DOC, DOCX, or other supported formats.
+As with drawings, uploading specifications in PDF format is recommended, as PDFs can be viewed using a wide range of software.

-1. Drag and drop the specification files on the designated area or select them using the File Explorer.
+1. Drag and drop the specification files into the designated area, or select them using File Explorer.

 Step 7: Review and edit specification records for the uploaded specification files (optional)